AutodeskAILab/Fusion360GalleryDataset/docs/segmentation.md

 ## Data Formats

-The segmentation subset contains a total of 35,858 3D models in three different representations: B-Rep, mesh, and point cloud.
+The segmentation dataset contains a total of 35,858 3D models in three different representations: B-Rep, mesh, and point cloud.

 ### B-Rep
 The `breps` folder contains solid models (B-Rep) in the Autodesk Shape Manager solid text format (.smt).
 These files can be read into Fusion 360 and other Autodesk products.
 The [Fusion 360 API](http://help.autodesk.com/view/fusion360/ENU/?guid=GUID-7B5A90C8-E94C-48DA-B16B-430729B734DC) gives extensive access to the underlying B-Rep data structure and various formats for conversion (e.g. STEP, IGES).
 Each smt file is accompanied by a segmentation file (.seg).
 This is an ascii text file containing the segment indices for each face in the B-Rep data.
 The file `segment_names.json` in the root folder contains segment names corresponding to each segment index.